ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

 -   `name` – Identifiant name used for the header send on the request.
 -   `value` – Value set for a specific identifiant name.

-When creating a dictionary using the DDL command (`CREATE DICTIONARY ...`) remote hosts for HTTP dictionaries checked with the `remote_url_allow_hosts` section from config to prevent database users to access arbitrary HTTP server.
+When creating a dictionary using the DDL command (`CREATE DICTIONARY ...`) remote hosts for HTTP dictionaries are checked against the contents of `remote_url_allow_hosts` section from config to prevent database users to access arbitrary HTTP server.

 ## ODBC {#dicts-external_dicts_dict_sources-odbc}